Clinical practice → academia → industry: Dr. Chen’s journey

 “My experiences have definitely shaped me, my journey and my outlook.
 They’re also the reason I’m so excited by the new drugs and treatments that J&J is bringing forward,” she says.

 Even if you’re only one part of the team that’s developing new oncology treatments, that’s something to feel incredibly proud of.
-You can say, ‘I was a part of that, I really did something special.’
+You can say, ‘I was part of that!
+I did something really special.’

 Global innovation, local patient impact